ACS Minerul Lupeni: History

 At the end of the 1958–59 season, Minerul won Series I of Divizia B and achieved promotion to Divizia A after fifteen seasons in the second division.
 The squad, managed by head coach Vasile Lazăr and assistant coach Adalbert Pall, included Ioan Kiss II, Simion Plev, Alexandru Coman, Vasile Keresteș, Ștefan Szöke, Ioan Groza, Carol Mihaly, Constantin Cotroază, I. Pall, Mircea Onea, Tudor Paraschiva, Carol Creiniceanu, among others.

-With a number of new players such as Teodor Mihalache, Daniel Peretz, Ion Leahovici, Alexandru Dan II, Milea, Alexandru Nisipeanu, Virgil Mihăilă, M. Țurcan, D. Cucu, N. Stanciu, Minerul spent four seasons in the top flight, finishing three consecutive seasons in 11th place before being relegated after finishing last in the 1962–63 season.
-In 1959–60, the Red-Blacks reached the quarter-finals of the Cupa României, losing 1–3 to Dinamo Obor București.
+With several new players, including Teodor Mihalache, Daniel Peretz, Ion Leahovici, Alexandru Dan II, Milea, Alexandru Nisipeanu, Virgil Mihăilă, M. Țurcan, D. Cucu and N. Stanciu, Minerul spent four seasons in the top flight, finishing three consecutive campaigns in 11th place before being relegated after finishing last in the 1962–63 season.
+In the 1959–60 Cupa României, the Red-Blacks reached the quarter-finals of the Cupa României, losing 1–3 to Dinamo Obor București.

-Minerul Lupeni then spent four more seasons in the second tier, finishing 10th in 1963–64 with Ilie Cricitoiu in charge, 4th in 1964–65, 11th in 1965–66, and 13th in 1966–67 under Alexandru Florea, unexpectedly relegated to Divizia C.
+Minerul Lupeni then spent four more seasons in the second tier, finishing 10th in 1963–64 with Ilie Cricitoiu in charge, 4th in 1964–65, 11th in 1965–66 and 13th in 1966–67 under Alexandru Florea, unexpectedly suffering relegation to Divizia C.

-The Miners went on to spend nine consecutive seasons in the third tier before returning to Divizia B. During this period, the team placed 5th in 1967–68, finished as runners-up in 1968–69, and secured 3rd place in the 1969–70, 1970–71, and 1971–72 seasons.
-In 1972–73, under the guidance of coach Teodor Mihalache, Minerul finished 7th and qualified for the first round proper of the Cupa României, where the team was narrowly eliminated by Steaua București 0–1.
-The lineup featured Șarpe, Iosif Rus, Șvedak, Gheorghe Burdangiu, Adrian Serafim, Ioan Polgar, Cristache II, Gheorghe Voicu, Lucuța, Constantin Cotroază, Turbatu (83’ Moldovan).
+The Miners went on to spend nine consecutive seasons in the third tier before returning to Divizia B. During this period, the team finished 5th in 1967–68, runners-up in 1968–69, and 3rd in the 1969–70, 1970–71 and 1971–72 seasons.
+In 1972–73, under the guidance of coach Teodor Mihalache, Minerul finished 7th and qualified for the first round proper of the Cupa României, where the team was narrowly eliminated 0–1 by Steaua București.
+The lineup featured Șarpe, I. Rus, Șvedak, Burdangiu, Serafim, Polgar, Cristache II, Gh.
+Voicu, Lucuța, Cotroază and Turbatu (83' Moldovan).

-In 1973–74, Minerul finished as runners-up once again, followed by a 3rd place in 1974–75 under Gheorghe Teodorescu, and finally won Series VII in the 1975–76 season, securing promotion.
-Under the leadership of Gheorghe Kotormány, the promotion-winning squad featured Budușan, Adrian Dodu, Constantin Roșu, Tudor, Alexandru Naidin, Nicolae Boloș, Ioan Dosan, Lucuță, Rusu, Nicșa, Stoinică, Lucian, Gheorghe Voicu, and Gh.
-Burdangiu.
+In 1973–74, Minerul finished as runners-up once again, followed by a 3rd-place finish in 1974–75 under Gheorghe Teodorescu, before finally winning Series VII in the 1975–76 season and securing promotion.
+Under the leadership of Gheorghe Kotormány, the promotion-winning squad featured Budușan, Dodu, Roșu, Tudor, Naidin, Boloș, Dosan, Lucuță, Rusu, Nicșa, Stoinică, Lucian, Gh.
+Voicu and Burdangiu.